adinhodovic/django-google-optimize/README.md

 ## Getting started

 Head over to the Django admin and add a new Google Optimize experiment.
 Add an experiment variant with the index 1 and the alias "new_design".
 Set the experiment cookie's active variant index to 1.
-Now the active variant for that experiment is 1 which is the experiment variant with the alias "new_design" that you created.
-Note: The experiment cookie only works in DEBUG mode and is used to avoid interacting with the session and testing the experiment variants via the Django admin.
+Now the active variant index for that experiment is 1 which is the experiment variant with the alias "new_design" that you created.

 Now you can access the experiment in templates by the experiment alias and the variant alias: